ibexa/documentation-developer/docs/guide/user_management.md

 ```

+In the provided example, in line 23, the `PRE_CONTENT_VIEW` event is used (for details, see [eZ Publish Core events](content_rendering.md#ez-publish-core)).
+You can also pass additional parameters to the view (line 35).
-Here, at the instance of exception (line 40), the subscriber displays the `expired_credentials.html.twig` template (line 42).
+In this case, at the instance of exception (line 40), the subscriber displays the `expired_credentials.html.twig` template (line 42).

-Provide the template and point to it in line 42.
+Remember to Provide the template and point to it in the subscriber.

 Template example: